khushi25py/SOC-Log-Analysis-Lab/README.md

 ## 📌 Overview

-This project demonstrates hands-on analysis of Windows Event Logs to detect potential security incidents such as failed login attempts, brute-force activity, and suspicious system behavior.
+This project demonstrates hands-on analysis of Windows Event Logs to detect security incidents such as failed login attempts and brute-force activity.
+Using Event Viewer and Log Parser Studio, login patterns were analyzed with Event IDs 4624 and 4625 to identify suspicious behavior.
 ---

 ## 🛠 Tools Used

 * Windows Event Viewer
 * Log Parser Studio

+---
+## How to Reproduce
+1. Open Event Viewer → Windows Logs → Security
+2. Generate failed logins (enter wrong password multiple times)
+3. Load logs in Log Parser Studio
+4. Run queries from queries/ folder
+5. Analyze pattern (4625 → 4624)

 ---